Henrique-Baumegger/webApp-learning/nextjs/nextjs-dashboard/README.md

 You opt a component into the browser by adding `'use client'` at the top of its file.
 From that file *and everything it imports*, you get browser APIs, event handlers (`onClick`, `onChange`), and React state/effect hooks — the "traditional" React experience.

 **Mental model:** Server Components for fetching data and rendering structure; Client Components for interactivity.
 A typical page is a Server Component that fetches data and passes it to a small Client Component for the interactive pieces (search input, dropdown, chart).
 No API layer is needed between them — the Server Component talks to the DB directly, because it *is* the backend.

+**Lifetime framing that made this click:**
+- Server Component code **runs once**, on the server, during the render for that request.
+The browser never sees it run again — it just receives the output HTML.
+- Client Component code (`'use client'`) also runs during that initial render (to produce HTML), but then **keeps running in the browser** — that's what enables `onClick`, `useState`, `useEffect`, everything interactive.
+- Server Actions (`'use server'`, §29) are the other direction: "give me `'use client'` ergonomics — call a function from an event handler — but have the function actually execute on the server."
+Under the hood it's a hidden POST endpoint.

 **Composition rule:** a Server Component can import a Client Component (fine), but a Client Component can't import a Server Component directly — it can only receive one via the `children` prop.
 That's why you often see structures like `<ClientShell>{serverChildren}</ClientShell>`.